s-gas/hauslab/services/README.md

 # services

-This directory contains all the services running in the homelab
+This directory contains all the services running in the homelab.

 ## Makefile

-A `Makefile` can be used to:
+The `Makefile` can be used to:
 - start all the services:
 ```bash
 make up